QingChongNotAnAsian/cpp-proj/README.md

 This is a project me and Tait are working on.

 ### Uses:
-This will mostly be for testing git teqniques.
+This will mostly be for testing git techniques.